 To change your PCP, call Member Services.
 Member Services will help make sure that you can continue with the specialty care and other services you have been getting when you change to a new PCP.
-They will also check to be sure the PCP you want to switch to is accepting new patients.
-Your membership record will be updated to show the name of your new PCP and take effect 2 to 3 business days upon receipt of request.
+They will also check to be sure the PCP you want to switch to is accepting new patients Your membership record will be updated to show the name of your new PCP and take effect 2 to 3 business days upon receipt of request.
 You can also change your PCP by using our website at MedStarMedicareChoice.com.
-You will receive a new membership ID card that shows the name and phone number of your new PCP or group practice.

-If your PCP leaves our plan, we will send written notification at least 60 days in advance to let you know and help you choose another PCP so that you can keep getting covered services.
-In the rare instance where we may not have 60 day prior notice of a termination, we will let you know as soon as possible that the provider will no longer be part of our network.
+You will receive a new member ID card when you change your PCP.
+The bar code on the back of your member ID card provides our network providers with access to the most updated eligibility information about your MedStar Medicare Choice Care Advantage plan, including your current PCP.
+If your PCP leaves our plan, we will send written notification at least 60 days in advance to let you know and help you choose another PCP so that you keep getting covered services.
+In the rare instances where we may not have 60 day prior notice of a termination, we will let you know as soon as possible that the provider will no longer be part of our network.